 PD doesn’t have a cure, but there are several treatments that can help ease the symptoms.
 Medication is the most common form of treatment for Parkinson’s.
 Other treatment modalities are physical, occupational, and speech therapy, or surgical options.

 The symptoms of PD can make it difficult for some people to work.
 Your insurer may deny your long-term disability claim if it believes your symptoms are not debilitating enough.

-If you or someone you know is suffering from Parkinson’s, or any other illness, and you are being denied benefits by your insurer, please call Kantor & Kantor for a free consultation at 877-740-6576 or use our online contact form.
+If you or someone you know is suffering from Parkinson’s, or any other illness, and you are being denied benefits by your insurer, please call Kantor & Kantor for a free consultation or use our online contact form.
 We understand, and we can help.